felixlopz/hubrise-test-task/content/docs/en/payment.md

 ## Billing Information

-Depending on your set up, you might want to edit or verify your billing information at Account level or Location level.
+Depending on your setup, you might want to edit or verify your billing information at Account level or Location level.
 For more information, see [Account or Location Payments](/docs/payment#account-or-location-payments).

 ### Billing Information at Account Level